Open-Source-Compliance/package-analysis/README.md

 In this case the scanner findings (which are none (NO ASSERTION)) in the files are overruled by the licensing expert with license concluded (LicenseConcluded) Apache-2.0

-In both and similare cases usually we provide an explanation, why the scanner findings where corrected via "LicenseConcluded".
+In both and similar cases usually we provide an explanation, why the scanner findings where corrected via "LicenseConcluded".
 This explanation is available in the SPDX2TV files as value of the tag "LicenseComments".
 In the above mentioned example the explanation is:
 > The information in the file is:
 >
 > "DT binding documents should be licensed (GPL-2.0-only OR BSD-2-Clause)\n" . $herecurr) && $fix) {$fixed[$fixlinenr] =~ s/SPDX-License-Identifier: .*/SPDX-License-Identifier: (GPL-2.0-only OR BSD-2-Clause)/;